-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2016 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2017 (Expressed in Canadian Dollars)

-7. ASSETS HELD FOR SALE AND DISCONTINUED OPERATIONS
+6. ASSETS HELD FOR SALE AND DISCONTINUED OPERATIONS

-On February 23, 2015, the Board of Directors of the Company announced that it had entered into a letter of intent ("LOI") with Agnico with respect to the development of the Company's Barsele Project.
+In fiscal 2015, the Company entered into a letter of intent ("LOI") with Agnico Eagles Mines Limited ("Agnico") with respect to the development of the Company's Barsele Project.

-Pursuant to the terms of the LOI, Agnico would acquire an initial 55% interest in the Project, by acquiring 55% of Gunnarn Mining, on payment to the Company of US\$10 million (US\$6 million on closing of the transaction and US \$2 million on each of the first (received subsequent to April 30, 2016) and second anniversaries of closing of the transaction).
-As part of the transaction, Agnico would commit to spend US\$7 million on exploration over three years.
+Pursuant to the terms of the LOI, Agnico would acquire an initial 55% interest in the Project, by acquiring 55% of Gunnarn Mining, on payment to the Company of US\$10 million (US\$6 million on closing of the transaction and US \$2 million on each of the first (received June 11, 2016) and second anniversaries (received subsequent to April 30, 2017) of closing of the transaction).
+As part of the transaction, Agnico would commit to spend US\$7 million on exploration over three years (incurred).

 Agnico would earn an additional 15% interest by completing a pre-feasibility study on the Project.
 The Company will also be granted a 2% NSR, which may be terminated in exchange for a payment to the Company of US\$5 million.
 In June 2015, the Company closed the transaction and received the US\$6 million.
+On June 11, 2015, the Company closed the joint venture transaction with Agnico.